 At ScottishPower (the "Company") we take a zero-tolerance approach to bribery and corruption and we are committed to the highest standards of ethical conduct and integrity in all our business activities.
 These principles are established in the Iberdrola Group Code of Ethics and the Iberdrola Anti-Corruption and Anti-Fraud Policy.

-The ScottishPower Anti-Bribery and Corruption Policy (the "Policy") sets out those principles and explains how they are applied within Scottish Power.
+The ScottishPower Anti-Bribery and Corruption Policy (the "Policy") sets out those principles, explains how they are applied within the Company, and encourages and provides guidance for reporting of any suspected breaches.